 - Now we will format the chart as per our requirements.
 We will now change the data color from the Format section.

 - Now we will plot a Line Chart.
 The line is way more effective when we want to show the trend and the kind of Trend we can easily show when we have such sales date of month-wise.
 To plot this, we will select the Line Chart as shown below.

 - Now select Product Type, Quantity and Month and when that sale happened, as we will be showing the trend of each product month wise.

-- Now from the field section, we will put the month in Axis and Product type in Legend and quantity in Values.
+- We will put the month in Axis and Product type in Legend and quantity in Values from the field section.

 - By doing this, we will be modifying the created Line chart for showing the trend of products sale like below.

 - The colors of the line are in the default theme.
 We will change the color of each trend line as per the color which we gave in the Stacked Column Chart.
 Also, we have added the data labels as well as shown below.

 - This completes our Power BI Report on Sales Data which we have uploaded.

 - Now let’s test whether the created reports work and filter the selected section or not.
 Let’s filter the Pie chart for the owner Mary.
 For this, just click on Mary in the Pie chart.